elysiajs/documentation/docs/concept/schema.md

 )
 ```

-`group` and `guard` will define the scope limit, so the type will not get out of the scope handler.
+`group` and `guard` will define the scope limits, so the type will not get out of the scope handler.

 ## Multiple Status Response
 By default `schema.response` can accept either a schema definition or a map or stringified status code with schema.